 Brush Square Planning Process

 * Please note: In 2020, PARD shifted from using the term "master plan" to describe all planning projects to other phrases that were more descriptive and could be used to identify the level of the planning process.
 For more information, please visit the Project Terms and Definitions webpage.

 - Project Background

-The City of Austin Parks and Recreation Department launched a master planning effort for Brush Square located in downtown Austin.
+The City of Austin Parks and Recreation Department launched a concept planning effort for Brush Square located in downtown Austin.
 Brush Square is one of three remaining historic public squares from the 1839 Waller Plan for the City of Austin and is located in the southeast quadrant of downtown.
-Funding for the master planning effort was provided by the 2012 General Obligation Bonds for Downtown Squares.
+Funding for the concept planning effort was provided by the 2012 General Obligation Bonds for Downtown Squares.

 The 2019 plan envisions Brush Square as a unique park for downtown Austin that is distinct yet complementary to other downtown squares and public spaces.
 Existing heritage trees will be protected and an array of native or adapted plantings will be added to provide visual delight and habitat.
 Shaded, small gathering spaces will be abundant as places of respite for nearby residents, workers, transit users, and event attendees.
 The square will also comfortably support larger events, such as the annual O. Henry Pun-Off.